orpembery/helmholtz-firedrake/README.md

 Currently, one can specify a Helmholtz problem, or a stochastic Helmholtz problem on the unit square, and then solve it.
 One can also specify one of a range of stochastic coefficients.

+It is ery much under development, so the functionality could change (or even be removed) without warning.
+Although if this causes an issue, let Owen Pembery know!

 ## Documentation ##
 Currently, it's a case of 'read the source code'.
 The documentation there should be fairly reasonable.